1. Financial Sustainability bill

 3. South Park Master Leasing Planning

-BLM is developing preliminary alternatives for managing these public lands that it manages in South Park.
-We expect that BLM will issue the preliminary alternatives in March 2017.
-We will post them as soon as they are issued.
-Then we will ask you to make comments !
+BLM issued preliminary alternatives in March for managing these public lands that it manages in South Park.
+To read CWF's comment letter, go to Our Stand on the home page.
 Give us a call or send us an email if you wish to discuss.
 Stay tuned.

 4 Now that Scott Pruitt has been confirmed to head EPA, we must be vigilant

 CWF IS COMMMITTED TO MANAGEMENT THAT IS BASED UPON SOUND SCIENCE.
 As attorney general of Oklahoma, Pruitt sued to block protections for wetlands and headwater streams that were based upon more than 1,200 peer reviews by scientists.